MichaelMcFarland98/AT-PreDevelopment/README.md

 # Overview

 For the last two weeks of September 2021, I worked on my first Unity Project.
 I have come up with a working first person shooter (FPS) game.
+I am trying to stretch my skills as I work to become a software developer.

 [Software Demo Video](https://youtu.be/Cf1_sr0tE_g)